-Why taking a nap?
+Why take a nap?

 How to take a nap?

 How long should you nap?
-Ideally, between 10 and 20 minutes, longer than that, will lead to sleep inertia. https://en.wikipedia.org/wiki/Sleep_inertia, which will make you feel more tired and feel grogginess.
+Ideally, between 10 and 20 minutes; longer than that will lead to sleep inertia. https://en.wikipedia.org/wiki/Sleep_inertia, which will make you feel more tired and feel grogginess.
 For me, 20 minutes seems to be the sweet spot.
 But there is no magic formula; some people need 20 minutes while others can benefit from a 10 minutes nap.
 The best way to find out what works for you is by experimenting.

 When you feel sleepy or low on energy, taking a short nap can help you reduce stress and perform mentally and physically better.
-But if you want to take your nap to the next level, then a coffee nap is the way to go.
+But if you want to take your nap to the next level, a coffee nap is the way to go.
 Let’s discover why and how this works!

 What is a coffee nap?

 Unlike any other nap, a coffee nap means you can drink a cup of coffee 15-20 minutes before a nap.
-You may think that drinking coffee will keep you awake instead of helping you fall asleep, but remember that it takes time until your body feels the effects of caffeine.
+You may think drinking coffee will keep you awake instead of helping you fall asleep, but remember that it takes time until your body feels the effects of caffeine.
 How long exactly?
 You guess about 20 minutes, so timing is vital if you want to benefit from a coffee nap.

 How does this work?